 - A result of 0 is negative.

 - A result of 1+ is also negative.

-- A result of 2+ is considered borderline.
+- A result of 2+ is considered equivocal (uncertain).

 - A result of 3+ is positive.

-During an IHC test, pathologists analyze breast tissue under the microscope.
+During an IHC test, pathologists analyze breast tissue under a microscope.
 They use special stains to see how many receptors are present on the breast cancer cells.
 No further testing is required for a 0 or 1+ result.
-A 2+ result is considered equivocal or indeterminate.
+A 2+ result is considered uncertain.
 Further testing will be required.

-FISH testing is safe.
+Both IHC and ISH testing are safe.
 In most cases, the testing will be done on tissue from your original biopsy and won’t require that you have any additional procedures.
 Most biopsies can be completed in a doctor’s office or radiology room using local anesthetic.

-Although a biopsy may be uncomfortable, it’s a very safe procedure with little risks or complications.
+Although a biopsy may be uncomfortable, it’s a very safe procedure with little risk.
 You may develop scar tissue around the biopsy site.
 You may also experience mild pain immediately following the biopsy.
 Talk with your doctor about the possible risks of a biopsy.